-Should be a continuation of the surface used for the Timed Distance but must comply at
+Should be a continuation of the surface used for the Timed Distance but must comply at least with minimum specification for that.

 - (c) Emergency Braking:

 - Sealed surface.

 - (d) Width

 The width of the track and braking area should not be less than 15.2m.